Black-Eyed Susan, Orange Coneflower, Sullivant’s Coneflower

 1999 Perennial Plant of the Year

-Rudbeckia fulgida var. sullivantii (C.L.Boynton & Beadle) Cronquist is the correct and accepted scientific infraspecific name for this plant.
-It was described as such by Arthur John Cronquist in Rhodora in 1945.
+Rudbeckia fulgida var. sullivantii (C.L.Boynton & Beadle) Cronquist is the correct and accepted scientific infraspecific name for this cultivar.
+It was named and described as such by Arthur John Cronquist in Rhodora in 1945.
 It was previously described as Rudbeckia sullivantii by C.L.
 Boynton and Chauncey Delos Beadle in Biltmore Botanical Studies in 1901.

 The cultivar ‘Goldsturm’ was introduced by Karl Foerster of Potsdam, Germany in 1937.
 It is more compact and bushier than the species with larger and brighter flowers.
 The industry often offers this plant as Rudbeckia ‘Goldstrum’.

-Sullivant’s Coneflower is the common name for the former Rudbeckia sullivantii which is a synonym of Rudbeckia fulgida var. sullivantii.
+Sullivant’s Coneflower is the common name for the former Rudbeckia sullivantii which is now a synonym of Rudbeckia fulgida var. sullivantii.
 Many Rudbeckia species, including Rudbeckia fulgida, are quite variable from one location to another.
 This has led to several taxonomic disputes.
 The other dispute is the common name.
 Rudbeckia fulgida and Rudbeckia hirta are both called the Brown-Eyed Susan and Black-Eyed Susan depending on what site you are on.
-Rudbeckia fulgida is also known as the Orange Coneflower.
-In other words, Sullivant’s Coneflower is a variety of the Orange Coneflower.
+So, the common names include Black or Brown-Eyed Susan (take a pick because I am confused most of the time), Sullivant’s Coneflower (transferred from Rudbeckia sullivantii), and is usually called Orange Coneflower.

 Water: Average water needs.
 Prefers consistent moisture but are somewhat drought tolerant.